valeriangalliat/sans-pression/notes.md

 Higher temperature will result in sweeter beer, lower temperature will result in dryer beer.

+## Mead

+Ferment 2 to 3 months.

+Use fruit juice, not actual fruit, use about 20% of juice, since the beginning of fermentation.

 ## Brewing

 If the yeast is refrigerated, might as well get it out right now and